Volunteer at WDM Saskatoon

 Not only do volunteers assist the Museum in their respective group activities but they are “on call” for the numerous activities and events held year round.

 Pion-Era is the Museum’s annual event held each July.
 This is a major undertaking which includes all volunteers and their assistance.
-Public programs/events such as Boo Town, Craft Fair, Heritage Fair and Summer Programming require additional help.
+Public programs/events such as Boo Town, Heritage Fair and Summer Programming require additional help.

 Guided tours, demonstrations, horse and wagon rides, and special hands-on school programs all depend on volunteer assistance.